plzin/plzin.github.io/posts/perm-poly.md

 # Conclusion
 We've seen the most important theory on binary polynomials:
-- We have a characterization of binary permutation polynomials, which also allows us to generate random permutation polynomials
+- We have a characterization of binary permutation polynomials, which also allows us to generate random permutation polynomials.
 - We can decide when two binary polynomials compute the same function.
 - Given a binary permutation polynomial, we can efficiently find an inverse.